 Genre: Aviation

-Airpower is a surprisingly engaging analysis of the military aviation capabilities of America and European combatant countries during the period of 1936 to 1940.
-The author was provided surprising access to Allied and German factories and the aircraft they produced.
-He managed to spend time with some of the engineers and military leaders who drove the development of their countries’ aircraft, and in a few cases, was permitted to fly them.
+Airpower by Major Alford Williams is a surprisingly engaging analysis of the military aviation capabilities of the United States and the European combatant countries during the period of 1936 to 1940.
+Allied and German authorities granted Major Williams a surprising level of access to their factories and the aircraft they produced.
+He spent considerable time with the engineers and military leaders who drove the development of their countries’ aircraft.
+And in a few cases, he was permitted to fly them.